 One way you can spice things up on your podcast is by adding video to the mix.
 It can be as simple as filming your podcast the way you would usually record it, and then simply editing as you would, but with video.

 But you can do other things, too.
 You can set up multiple cameras to get different angles and add some dynamics in editing.
 You don’t have to film anything — you can create an animation that will go over the audio of the podcast.
 Something as simple as a whiteboard animation can work wonders.

 Adding video to the mix can open up other options, too.
 You can turn your podcast into a live show and broadcast it, together with video, on multiple platforms at the same time.
-Or, using Restream Scheduler, you can set up a pre-recorded podcast to be broadcast at a specific time on the platforms of your choosing.
+Or, using Restream Events, you can set up a pre-recorded podcast to be broadcast at a specific time on the platforms of your choosing.